Little Mountain Homeopathy, 351 E. 39th Ave., Vancouver, BC V5W 1K3

 Do Studies Prove that Homeopathy is Effective?

 Yes, there are many studies that prove the effectiveness of homeopathy, as well as its safety and cost-effectiveness.
 Studies also show that homeopathic treatment is often effective after orthodox treatment has failed.
 General studies proving the effectiveness of homeopathy are listed below.
-Studies on homeopathy’s effectiveness for specific health conditions can be found on their specific corresponding pages (see specific health conditions listed on the top of the website).
+Studies on homeopathy’s effectiveness for specific health conditions can be found on their specific corresponding pages (see specific health conditions listed on the top of the website, health conditions are listed from A to Z).

 Bornhoft G, Wolf U, Ammon K, et al. Effectiveness, safety and cost-effectiveness of homeopathy in general practice – summarized health technology assessment.
 Forsch Komplementarmed.
 2006;13 Suppl 2:19-29.